 That being said, there are many creative ways to cut down on costs.

-In regards to Purim Mishaloach Manos and gifts for teachers (in our community people like to give teacher’s gifts Purim time) I follow my guide to giving gifts.
+Regarding Purim Mishaloach Manos and gifts for teachers (in our community, people like to give teachers gifts Purim time), I follow my guide to giving gifts.

-For the Purim Meal and for the Pesach meals: it’s no different than any other fancy meal or feast.
+The Purim Meal and the Pesach meals are no different from any other fancy meal or feast.
 I follow the same tips and tricks that I used when I wrote about thanksgiving.
 A feast is a feast no matter the holiday.
-While I do serve meat I try to also serve a vegetarian main dish to help on costs.
+While I serve meat, I try to also serve a vegetarian main dish to help with costs.
 I do a lot of vegetables and grains to keep the costs down.
 Even the meat main dish, I try to do something like beef and broccoli to make the meat stretch a bit more.

-If all of this is too overwhelming for you the just pick one aspect of Purim to focus on and cut costs.
+If all of this is too overwhelming for you, just pick one aspect of Purim to focus on and cut costs.
 It could be costumes- I borrow, make or reuse to save money.
-It could be mishloach manos- I like to bake something and pay attention to the costs of packaging as that adds up pretty quickly.
-It could be the meal- maybe join with someone to split the costs.
+It could be mishloach Manos- I like to bake something and pay attention to the packaging costs as that adds up pretty quickly.
+Finally, it could be the meal- maybe join with someone to split the costs.

 Back to Basics

 All of these ideas aren’t particularly new or novel.
-Then again, most things aren’t.
-Every tip here can be used for any holiday or party or occasion.
+But, then again, most things aren’t.
+You can use every tip here for any holiday or party, or occasion.
 If you aren’t Jewish, these things apply to you as well.
 This is for any holiday that you need or want to celebrate on a dime.

 No matter the circumstances.